Staying food safe in the summer heat

 Hot weather allows bacteria to grow quickly, which means food can spoil much faster than usual.
 For families working hard to stretch groceries and make the most of every meal, preventing food waste is not just good for our health; it also saves money and helps reduce the amount of food ending up in landfill.

 Perishable foods like meat, dairy, cooked meals and fresh produce should be refrigerated as soon as you return home.
-If you are collecting food hampers or shopping on a hot day, bringing along a cooler bag, lunch cooler or insulated backpack can help protect your food in transit if you can.
+If you are collecting food hampers or shopping on a hot day, bringing along a cooler bag, lunch cooler or insulated backpack can help protect your food in transit.
 Don’t worry if you don’t have freezer blocks.
 Frozen bottles of water or even a bag of frozen veggies will work just as well to keep your shopping cool on the way home.

 Another great tip is to keep your fridge temperature below 5°C. If your fridge struggles in the heat, try storing bottles of cold water inside to help stabilise the temperature.
 Also avoid overpacking, cold air needs room to circulate.
 In the freezer, keeping it full actually helps it stay colder and run more efficiently.